Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

-Each week, cities are growing by 1.5mn inhabitants, and by 2050 more than two-thirds of the global population will be city dwellers, up from just one-third in 1950.
+Each week, cities are growing by 1.5 million inhabitants.
+By 2050, more than two thirds of the global population will be city dwellers, up from just one third in 1950.
 As cities grow, the way we build and manage urban infrastructure has never been more critical to global economic and social development.

 Follow all the latest developments and trends - and learn how Siemens' innovative solutions are helping cities all over the world to meet the challenges of urbanization, climate change, and globalization.

 Making cities fit for the future

 With growing urbanization, often critical financial conditions and the challenges of climate change cities carry a crucial part of development as a whole.
 What does intelligent infrastructure mean then for buildings, mobility solutions and energy management?

 Key trend: urbanization

 Infrastrucutre has a profound effect on quality of life, but one that we only really appreciate when things do not work as well as they should.
 Anybody who has experienced power blackouts or stuck in traffic jams knows that things could, and should, be better.